awsdocs/aws-proton-user-guide/doc_source/ag-create-env.md

 Learn to create AWS Proton environments\.

-**You can create two types of environments:**
+**You can create an AWS Proton environment in one of two ways:**
 + Create, manage, and provision a standard environment by using a *standard environment template*\.
 AWS Proton provisions infrastructure for your environment\.
 + Connect AWS Proton to customer\-managed infrastructure by using a *customer\-managed environment template*\.
 You provision your own shared resources outside of AWS Proton, and then you provide provisioning outputs that AWS Proton can use\.

 **You can choose one of several provisioning approaches when you create an environment\.**
-+ *AWS\-managed provisioning* – Create, manage, and provision an environment in a single account\.
++ *AWS managed provisioning* – Create, manage, and provision an environment in a single account\.
 AWS Proton provisions your environment\.

-  This method only supports CloudFormation infrastructure as code \(IaC\) templates\.
+  This method only supports CloudFormation infrastructure code \(IaC\) templates\.
-+ *AWS\-managed provisioning to another account* – In a single management account, create and manage an environment that is provisioned in another account with environment account connections\.
++ *AWS managed provisioning to another account* – In a single management account, create and manage an environment that's provisioned in another account with environment account connections\.
 AWS Proton provisions your environment in the other account\.
 For more information, see [Create an environment in one account and provision in another account](#ag-create-env-deploy-other) and [Environment account connections](ag-env-account-connections.md)\.

   This method only supports CloudFormation IaC templates\.
 + *Self\-managed provisioning* – AWS Proton submits provisioning pull requests to a linked repository with your own provisioning infrastructure\.

   This method only supports Terraform IaC templates\.

-With AWS\-managed provisioning \(both in the same account and to another account\), AWS Proton makes direct calls to provision your resources\.
+With AWS managed provisioning \(both in the same account and to another account\), AWS Proton makes direct calls to provision your resources\.

 With self\-managed provisioning, AWS Proton makes pull requests to provide compiled IaC files that your IaC engine uses to provision resources\.